kojak/arc/README.md

 # ARC

 ARC is in an implementation of the Autonomous Remote Collaboration pattern based on JenkinsX running on minikube.
 This pattern stresses the importance of parity between the developers local environment and the cloud.
-The ability to be able to develop cloud native applications offline with the same toolset that is made available via the cloud is a key feature of the pattern.
+The ability to develop cloud native applications offline with the same toolset that is made available via the cloud is a key feature of the pattern.
 Emphasis is placed on the developers ability to work remotely in an autonomous way by eliminating dependencies on tooling and processes which would otherwise require unnecessary attention and intervention.

 ![Alt text](screenshot.png?raw=true "ARC")